Gravity-Inspired Graph Autoencoders for Directed Link Prediction

 \subsection{Graph AE and VAE for Undirected Link Prediction}

-In the last three years, graph AE/VAE and their extensions have been successfully leveraged to tackle several challenging tasks, such as node clustering \cite{wang2017mgae, pan2018arga, salha2019}, recommendation from bipartite graphs \cite{berg2018matrixcomp, do2019matrix} and graph generation, notably biologically plausible molecule generation from graph VAE's generative models \cite{molecule1,molecule2,molecule3,simonovsky2018graphvae, nevae2018}.
-We refer to the aforementioned references for a broader overview of these applications, and focus on link prediction tasks in the remaining of this section.
+Over the last three years, graph AE/VAE and their extensions have been successfully leveraged to tackle several challenging tasks, such as node clustering \cite{wang2017mgae, pan2018arga, salha2019}, recommendation from bipartite graphs \cite{berg2018matrixcomp, do2019matrix}, and graph generation, notably biologically plausible molecule generation from VAE-based generative models \cite{molecule1,molecule2,molecule3,simonovsky2018graphvae, nevae2018}.
+We refer to the references above for a broader overview, and focus on link prediction tasks in the remainder of this section.

-Link prediction has been the main evaluation task for graph AE and VAE in the seminal work of \cite{kipf2016-2} and in numerous extensions \cite{tran2018multitask, pan2018arga, grover2018graphite, salha2019}.
+Link prediction has been the main evaluation task for graph AE and VAE in the work of Kipf and Welling \cite{kipf2016-2} and in numerous extensions \cite{tran2018multitask, pan2018arga, grover2018graphite, salha2019}.
 In a nutshell, authors evaluate the global ability of their models to predict whether some pairs of nodes from an undirected graph are connected by unobserved edges, using the latent space representations of the nodes.
-More formally, in such setting autoencoders are usually trained on an incomplete version of the graph where a proportion of the edges, say 10\%, were randomly removed.
+More formally, in such a setting, autoencoders are usually trained on an incomplete version of the graph where a proportion of the edges, say 10\%, were randomly removed.
 Then, a test set is created, gathering these missing edges and the same number of randomly picked pairs of unconnected nodes.
-Authors evaluate the model's ability to discriminate the true edges (i.e. $A_{ij} = 1$ in the \textit{complete} adjacency matrix) from the fake ones ($A_{ij} = 0$) using the decoding of the latent vectors $\hat{A}_{i,j} = \sigma(z_i^T z_j)$.
+Authors evaluate the model's ability to identify the true edges (i.e., $A_{ij} = 1$ in the \textit{complete} adjacency matrix) from the fake ones ($A_{ij} = 0$) using the decoding of the latent vectors $\hat{A}_{i,j} = \sigma(z_i^T z_j)$.
 In other words, they predict that nodes are connected when $\hat{A}_{i,j}$ is larger than some threshold.
 This is a binary classification task, typically assessed using the \textit{Area Under the Receiver Operating Characteristic (ROC) Curve (AUC)} or the \textit{Average Precision (AP)} scores.
-For such tasks, graph AE and VAE have been empirically proven to be competitive and often outperforming w.r.t. several popular node embeddings baselines, notably Laplacian eigenmaps \cite{belkin2003laplacian} and word2vec-like models such as DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line} and node2vec \cite{grover2016node2vec}.
+For such tasks, graph AE and VAE have been empirically proven to be competitive and often outperforming w.r.t. several popular node embeddings baselines, notably Laplacian eigenmaps \cite{belkin2003laplacian} and word2vec-like models such as DeepWalk \cite{perozzi2014deepwalk}, LINE \cite{tang2015line}, and node2vec \cite{grover2016node2vec}.